Hylics: Reception

+Hylics has received positive reviews.
 Emily Gera of Rock Paper Shotgun described the game as "like a scene from Bosch by way of Videodrome".
 Alice O'Connor of the same site called it "silly and funny and occasionally gruesome".
 Chris Priestman of Kill Screen called the game's animation "wonderful" and stated that "to play a Mason Lindroth game is to delight in all that is possible within the material world and to learn how wonderful creation and destruction can be."
-Jordan Devore of Destructoid said Hylics was "the trippiest RPG I've ever seen", calling it "bonkers".
+Heather Alexandrea of Kotaku Australia felt the game was "about feeling lost in a strange world before finding familiarity and purpose".
+Jordan Devore of Destructoid said Hylics was "the trippiest RPG [he'd] ever seen", calling it "bonkers".

 Sequels

-Hylics 2 was announced in January 2018 and released on June 22, 2020.
+Hylics 2 was first announced in January 2018 and released on June 22, 2020.
 The game is made in Unity and features new gameplay, improved graphics and a significantly expanded story about Gibby's minions attempting to revive him and Wayne's quest to stop them.

-Since early 2022, Lindroth has posted work in progress for a new Hylics game.
+Since early 2022, Lindroth has posted work in progress for a third Hylics game.
 As of 2024, the posts feature redesigned enemies from his earlier games, as well as enemies and NPCs from the Hylics universe.